Flutter-Faro/codelabs/markdown/chatgpt-1/chatgpt-1-codelab.md

 Hmm 🤔 is this all?

-Hehe of course its still imcomplete, lets think, we need somehow to store the messages to be presented and added to the ListView.
+Hehe of course its still incomplete, lets think, we need to store somehow the messages.
+This will then be used to add to the ListView so that messages are presented.

 Ok no problem!